The Chronic Pain Program can help you get back into life!

 - Decrease the need for medical care for chronic pain.

-The CPP meets four hours per day, Monday through Thursday, for four weeks at our Coon Rapids or Edina locations — consider it a part-time job for one month!
+The CPP meets six hours per day, Monday through Thursday, for four weeks at our Coon Rapids or Edina locations — consider it a part-time job for one month!
 Prior to admission, you will meet with a Nura psychologist, advanced practice provider and physical therapist to make sure the program is appropriate.
 Insurance coverage will be confirmed by our prior authorization department.

 Chronic Pain Program Components